elastic/integrations/packages/salesforce/docs/README.md

 ## Additional Information

-Follow the steps below, in case you need to find the API version:
+Follow the steps below, in case the user needs to find the API version:

 1. Go to `Setup` > `Quick Find` > `Apex Classes`.
 2. Click the `New` button.